brittaniSavery/siba-league-site-v2/frontend/src/content/rules/proRules.md

 ## Trade and Draft Restrictions

-- All trades can be veto by the Commissioners.
+- All trades can be veto by the Commissioners and the Trade Committee.
 - Players are allowed to enter into the SIBA from the SICBA (college league)
 - High school players **cannot** enter the SIBA directly.
 - Foreign players are allowed to enter the SIBA

 ## Multiplayer

-The GMs in the league will need to export their files using the fax machine on the office page (Export MP File).
-These should be imported prior to each of the following stages:
+Most activities can be managed within and exported from the game as detailed above.
+However, given that SIBA is a multiplayer league, there are some actions that can only be handled by the Commissioner.
+Those activities can include:

+- D-League or Summer League Assignments
-- Owner/GM phone calls
+- Renoucements
-- Each Day of Coach Hiring
-- Pre-Draft Workouts
+- Trades
-- Each Day of Free Agency
+- Contract signings Outside of Off-Season Free Agency
-- Training Camp
-- D-League Assignments
-- Any Change to Depth Chart, Sub Matrix, D-League Assignments
-- Player Instructions During the Season

-These files need to be uploaded.
-All other stages of the season are handled by the Commissioner directly, and GMs should contact him via Slack
+For these and other Commissioner-only requests, please put them in the appropriate channels in Discord/Slack.

-## In Season Free Agent Signing
+## In-Season Free Agent Signing

-In-Season Free Agent Signing is started by a team posting the player they wish to sign in the transactions-freeagent-signings channel.
+In-Season Free Agent Signing is started by a team posting the player they wish to sign in the `#siba-transaction` channel in Discord or the `#transactions-freeagent-signings` channel in Slack.
 Then that player is available until the next sim or for 6 hours, whichever period is shorter, to give any other teams a chance of signing him.
 After the waiting period, Commissioner will use the website [True Random Number Generator](http://www.random.org/) to calculate the number.
 Three random numbers will be average together to get the free agent number of interest.

 The following are the changes to sign the free agent depending on the number of interested teams.